malekbenz/malekbenz/_posts/2016-02-01-second-blog.md

 title: "02.Second, Blog , Site"
 date: 2016-02-01
 author: "Malekbenz"
-category: javascript
+category: NodeJS
-tags : "HTML, CSS, Javascript"
+tags : "HTML NodeJS Javascript"
 ---

 Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.